7. Preferred candidates: what to do next

 If we tell you that you are a preferred candidate, you are our first choice for a New Zealand Scholarship.
 But we only give New Zealand Scholarships to preferred candidates who get a place at an education institution and get a student visa.

 Reserve candidates are on our waiting list for up to two months.
 If we cannot offer a New Zealand Scholarship to a preferred candidate, reserve candidates are next in the queue.
 Reserved candidates must check their email regularly for updates.

 Here is a summary of the process and indicative timeframes.

 - We make first contact: First, we contact the international admissions team at your preferred education institution.
 This takes place typically in August.

 - You apply for admission: You must go to the website of your preferred education institution to apply for admission as an international student.
-You must start the admission process as soon as possible, because this process can take two months for undergraduate students and three months for post-graduate students.
+If you are a preferred candidate you must start the admission process as soon as you are notified, because this process can take two months for undergraduate students and three months for post-graduate students.
 The admission process takes place typically in August-October.

 Your preferred education institution may ask for verified copies of all official documents, for example, a valid passport, birth certificate, government ID, academic records, English language test results.

 Important note: You must respond promptly to all communication from your education institution.
 If you do not communicate with them promptly, we may remove you from the list of preferred candidates.

 - You get an Offer of Place: If your education institution accepts your application for admission, they send you an Offer of Place.

 - We send scholarship letter: We check the Offer of Place from your education institution.
 Then we send you a Scholarship Letter of Offer, offering you a New Zealand Scholarship.